deepmodeling/CrystalFormer-CSP/scripts/README.md

 ### Relaxation
 `matgl_relax.py` is a script to relax the generated structures using the `matgl` package.
+You can install the `matgl` following the instructions in the [matgl repository](https://github.com/materialsvirtuallab/matgl?tab=readme-ov-file).
 ```bash
 python matgl_relax.py --restore_path RESTORE_PATH --filename FILENAME --relaxation --model_path MODEL_PATH
 ```